rhymed-l/anker-kit/docs/local-development.md

 # Local Development Guide

-This guide shows how to iterate on the `specify` CLI locally without publishing a release or committing to `main` first.
+This guide shows how to iterate on the `anker-spa` CLI locally without publishing a release or committing to `main` first.

 > Scripts now have both Bash (`.sh`) and PowerShell (`.ps1`) variants.
 The CLI auto-selects based on OS unless you pass `--script sh|ps`.